 What About the Dyson V11?

 The Dyson V11 (and the bigger Dyson V11 Outsize) is even more expensive than the V10 Cyclone, but comes with a variety of upgrades.
 These include a digital display showing remaining cleaning time, longer battery life, automatic suction adjustment, and more cleaning power.
 The V11 also comes with Dyson’s new Torque floor tool.

 While the V11 is an upgrade to the V10, and our #1 pick, the V8 and V10 are fairer competition for the Shark vacuums in this comparison.
-There’s also the Dyson V15 Detect, although this is far too expensive for many people.
-That’s why we chose the V8 and V10 for this comparison.
+There’s also the Dyson V15 Detect, although this is far too expensive for most people’s budgets.

 Handheld Comparison: Dyson V7 Trigger Vs. Shark WV251UK Handheld